Diesel Classic Video – Day of Strength

 - Gripping Against Time: Taking Blob Training to the Next Level

 This entry was posted on Sunday, October 16th, 2011 at 5:42 pm and is filed under feats of strength, grip strength, grip strength blob.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson